chrisjshull/colibri/ReadMe.markdown

 #### Description
-	Colibri is a screen color picker for displaying the RGB color value of pixels on your Mac 100% Cocoa powered (e.g A Digital Color Meter, Colorimeter or similar to DigitalColor Meter ©Apple, but using way far less CPU and with no bug).
+	Colibri is a screen color picker for displaying the RGB color value of pixels on your Mac 100% Cocoa powered (e.g A Digital Color Meter, Colorimeter or similar to DigitalColor Meter ©Apple, but using less CPU and with no bug e.g pasteboard cruft).
 By using shorcut keys, you can display the RGB color value as percentage, absolute or hexadecimal, you can also save the solid color as a PNG/TIFF image on your Desktop, see bellow for available menu shortcut keys.

 		Menu Color Keys: